Decorate system services

 Create a new implementation of the desired service.
 This example modifies

-to add more information to the application’s event logging.- For best practices about integrating custom code, see Integrate custom code.
+IEmailServiceto adjust the email queue priority for specific emails.- For best practices about integrating custom code, see Integrate custom code.

 Inject the same service via a constructor dependency.
 When instantiating your service, the container resolves its previous implementation.